 When you’re anticipating shipping delays or a higher volume of orders, one of the most effective ways to be transparent with customers is by communicating delays through your website announcement bar.
 These are banners that can typically appear at the top of an ecommerce store’s pages.
 Banner options are built into many Shopify themes, but you can also add them to your store via a Shopify app of your choice.

 In addition to shipping delay updates, you can also use this real estate on your website to highlight any incentives that might compel customers to make a purchase.
-For example, use a banner to highlight free shipping for orders over $75, or announcement $5 flat-rate shipping to the US and Canada.
+For example, use a banner to highlight free shipping for orders over $75, or announce $5 flat-rate shipping to the US and Canada.

 Add a link to your website footer